opticsfoundry/Vision_AQuRA/README.md

 An old, but simple data acquisition and analysis software, directly compatible with OpticsFoundry_Control, written using Borland C++ 5.02.

-Adjust the file Vision\exe\VisionParams.dat to your configuration.
 Use one of the CameraServer programs to transmit camera data to Vision.

+Adjust the file Vision\Vision.cfg to your configuration, e.g. camera server IP addresses and ports, window sizes, filenames, etc.

 After cloning, open Vision\Vision.ide.